mikesaelim/poleposition/README.md

 ============

-This project is a deployable web service which pulls records from the arXiv preprint repository (using the award-winning arXiv OAI Harvester library) and stores the metadata in a MySQL database, on command.
+This project is a deployable web service which pulls records from the arXiv preprint repository (using the award-winning [arXiv OAI Harvester library](https://github.com/mikesaelim/arXivOAIHarvester)) and stores the metadata in a MySQL database, on command.
 Records are then retrievable from MySQL by their identifier.

 Eventually, this web service will be transformed to perform some mysterious function... mwahaha...

 ### How to run:

+Unfortunately, right now the artifact for the [arXiv OAI Harvester](https://github.com/mikesaelim/arXivOAIHarvester) library isn't published anywhere, so you'll need to publish it locally.
+Once you've cloned it, follow the instructions in that project's README.md to do that.

-You'll first need to let the app know where your MySQL database is.
+Coming back to this project, you'll next need to let the app know where your MySQL database is.
 Change the settings in the `application.yml` and `build.gradle` (under the "flyway" closure) files to point to your database.

 Optionally, change the configuration in `application.yml` for how you want the harvester to hit the arXiv OAI repository.